 On its own, this distribution is not informative.
 But add one more stage to the process, and things get very interesting.
 After each weak measurement, you let the particle evolve and then perform a strong, destructive measurement on it.
 Repeat this action for every identically preselected, weakly measured particle.
 Each strong measurement will give a different value because of the random collapse of the superposition.
 Now select only those particles whose final positions have a certain value—doing so is called postselection.
 Then discard information about all of the particles that do not end up in this postselected stage.
-What Aharonov and his colleagues argued is that you can now take the weakly measured values for the subset of postselected particles and turn it into a “weak value” that tells you something about a property of the particles, such as their spin in a given direction.
+What Aharonov and his colleagues argued is that you can now take the weakly measured values for the subset of postselected particles and turn them into a “weak value” that tells you something about a property of the particles, such as their spin in a given direction.

 An intriguing outcome of this approach to quantum systems has to do with the nature of time.
 According to the mathematics developed by Aharonov and his colleagues, weak values are influenced by both the initial preselected quantum state (the past) and the final postselected quantum state (the future).
 Time, in this way of thinking, flows both ways: the future influences the present.

 Whose Property is it, Anyway?

-In a first-of-its-kind experiment conducted in 2013 and published in 2014, Tobias Denkmayr of the Vienna University of Technology, Jeff Tollaksen of Chapman University and their colleagues used weak measurements to separate the quantum Cheshire cat from its grin.
+In a first-of-its-kind experiment published in 2014, Tobias Denkmayr of the Vienna University of Technology, Jeff Tollaksen of Chapman University and their colleagues used weak measurements to separate the quantum Cheshire cat from its grin.